xydata/bigdata-demo/README.md

 ######This Project is a folk of mkrcah/scala-kafka-twitter######

-### Example project to integrate Kafka, Avro and Spark Streaming with Twitter as a stream source
+### Demonstration project to monitor Twitter stream to identify & act on unexpected increases in tweet volume

 This is WIP.